 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Famous for its fluorite and geode specimens, Illinois is a modest rockhounding state.
-Though not on the top list, it does have its fair share of interesting minerals, crystals, gemstones, rocks, and especially fossil specimens that can be found around the state.
+Illinois is a modest rockhounding state famous for its fluorite and geode specimens.
+Though not on the top list, it does have its fair share of exciting minerals, crystals, gemstones, rocks, and especially fossil specimens that can be found around the state.

-Illinois does shine in its diversity of fossils, and there are quite a few rockhounding locations worth exploring.
+Illinois does shine in its diversity of fossils, and quite a few rockhounding locations are worth exploring.
 Here is where you should go rockhounding in Illinois and what you may find!

-If you are interested in checking out the best rockhounding book about rockhounding in Illinois you can find it by clicking here (Amazon link).
+If you are interested in checking out the best rockhounding book about rockhounding in Illinois, you can find it here (Amazon link).

 Best Rockhounding Sites in Illinois